SwedbankPay/developer.swedbankpay.com/pax-terminal/Nexo-Retailer/simple-loyalty.md

 ---
 title: Loyalty The Easy Way
-description: The simplest form om loyalty implementation using CNA from PaymentResponse
+description: The simplest form of loyalty implementation using CNA from PaymentResponse
 icon:
   content: card_membership
   outlined: true